WELCOME TO KINDERGARTEN

 CCSS: K.RF.1B – Recognize that spoken words are represented in written language by specific sequences of letters.
 K.RF.2 – Demonstrate understanding of spoken words, syllables, and sounds (phonemes).
 K.RF.3a – Demonstrate basic knowledge of one-to-one letter-sound correspondences by producing the primary sound or many of the most frequent sounds for each consonant.
 K.RF.1d – Recognize and name all upper-and lowercase letters of the alphabet.
 K.RI.5 – Identify the front cover, back cover and title page of a book.
 K.SL.2 – Confirm understanding of a text read aloud or information presented orally or through other media by asking and answering questions about key details and requesting clarification if something is not understood.

-CCSS: K.CC.4a – When counting objects, say the number names in the standard order, paring each object with one and only one number name and each number name one and only one object.
-K.CC.5 – Count to answer “how many?” questions about as many as 20 things arranged in a line, a rectangular array, or a circle, or as many as 10 things in a scattered configuration; given a number from 1-20, count out that many objects.
-K.CC.6 – Identify whether the number of objects in one group is greater than, less than, or equal to the number of objects in another group.
-(Include groups with up to then objects.)
+CCSS: K.CC.5 – Count to answer “how many?” questions about as many as 20 things arranged in a line, a rectangular array, or a circle, or as many as 10 things in a scattered configuration; given a number from 1-20, count out that many objects.
+K.MD.3 – Classify objects into given categories; count the number of objects in each category and sort the categories by count.
+(Limit category counts to be less than or equal to 10.)

-RELIGION: The students will be introduced to Ordinary Time, the church calendar, read and discuss All Saints Day.
+RELIGION: The students will continue to learn about friends and families.
+They will read and discuss the Family Life program for the next few weeks.
 The students will sing Religion songs and read and discuss Bible stories.

 CCSS: K.SL.1 – Participate in collaborative conversations about kindergarten topics and texts with peers and adults in small and larger groups.

-SCIENCE LABLEARNER – The children will work with the second cell of LabLearner – Making and Recording Observations.
-The children will work with three investigations.
-Drawing and Labeling, Senses and Observations, and Observations Patterns.
+SCIENCE LABLEARNER – The children will work with the fourth cell of LabLearner – Making Measurement investigation 1 – Ruler and Measurement, 2 – Beakers and Pitchers, 3 – Pan Balance and Gram Cubes.